isomerpages/moe-greendalesec/_student-and-admin-service/Administration/Visitor Information.md

 ### Visiting the School

 2. Parents or Guardians who wish to see the Class Mentors (CMs) or Subject Teachers (SjTs) are encouraged to make prior appointment with the CMs and SjTs concerned.
 Parents and Guardians may do so by calling the General Office at 6315 8616.
-3. For enquiries and feedback, parents and guardian are encourage to write to us via our school email: [greendale\_ss@moe.edu.sg](mailto:greendale_ss@moe.edu.sg) .
+3. For enquiries and feedback, parents and guardian are encourage to write to us via our school email:&nbsp;[greendale\_ss@moe.edu.sg](mailto:greendale_ss@moe.edu.sg)&nbsp;.
 Alternatively, parents and guardians can call our General Office at 6315 8616

 ### Visitor Registration